JavaCardOS/JavaCard-AlgTest-Applet/README.md

 # JavaCard-AlgTest-Applet
-Automated testing tool and applet for algorithms supported by  all smart card with JavaCard platform.
+Automated testing tool for algorithms supported by all smart card with JavaCard platform.

 Detailed usage:

   1. Download prepared version (AlgTest_JavaCard/AlgTest_***.cap) or compile your own modification of AlgTest applet.
 In case of use of provided *.cap file, use version that is supported by your card or simply start with version converted with highest version of converter (e.g., AlgTest_v1.1_jc2.2.2.cap) and then use lower version if card refuses to accept this file.